Your declaration to us

 COVID-19 Guidelines and Procedures

-The Sports Centre is currently closed.
-Once we have been given the green light to re-open, the health and safety of our members, guests and staff will continue to be our number one priority.
+The Sports Centre is now open following the latest UK Government lockdown.
+The health and safety of our members, guests and staff continues to be our number one priority.
 As such, there are new procedures and protocols now in place to ensure the sports centre remains ‘COVID Safe’.
 Details relating to the swimming pool can be found below.

 • Access to the swimming pool will be denied if you are more than 5 minutes late for your session booking.
 Please do not arrive earlier than your booked session time as there is insufficient space in the reception area whilst adhering to social distancing guidelines.

 • There is a maximum capacity of 15 swimmers (max 3 per lane) during all member lanes sessions and a maximum of 5 families per family swim session.
 (Families; Up to 5 people from the same household.
 Guest fees may apply.)
 Exclusions apply.
 See timetable for details.